wso2/docs-choreo-dev/en/docs/develop/components/api-proxy.md

 ### Lifecycle of a REST API Proxy

-Once you implement a REST API Proxy, it needs to be built, tested, and eventually put into production.
-Choreo executes a CI/CD pipeline that manages the API’s Lifecycle.
-Choreo stores the source code of APIs in a private Github repository for the user account.
-It also provides the capability for developers to hook in their own Github repositories containing the source code of their APIs(coming soon).
-The CI/CD pipeline in Choreo takes an API through the whole process, starting with code checkout, to compile, build, test, and finally to deployment.
+Once you implement a REST API Proxy, it needs to be tested, deployed, and eventually put into production.
+Once you deploy the REST API Proxy, you can apply any of the six API lifecycles states (i.e., created, pre-released, published, blocked, deprecated, and retired) while adhering to their respective lifecycle flows.

+When you publish an API, you can also publish a connector for that API to make it available on the Choreo Marketplace.

 ![Manage API Proxies](../../../assets/img/api-proxies/manage-api-proxies.png){.cInlineImage-threeQuarter}